Patient education: Painful menstrual periods (dysmenorrhea) (Beyond the Basics)

 Dietary, vitamin, and herbal treatments — A variety of dietary and vitamin therapies have been studied for the relief of dysmenorrhea .
 However, the studies involved a small number of women and do not provide sufficient data regarding safety or efficacy.
-We do not recommend dietary, vitamin, or herbal remedies for dysmenorrhea.
+While a review of published studies suggested that ginger powder could have some effect , we do not advise dietary, vitamin, or herbal remedies for dysmenorrhea.

 Complementary or alternative medicine — There is some evidence that complementary medicine practices such as yoga or acupuncture are effective in reducing painful periods .
 However, further study is needed to confirm the safety and efficacy of these treatments.
-Further information about complementary and alternative medicine is available from the National Center for Complementary and Alternative Medicine (http://nccam.nih.gov/).
+Further information about complementary and alternative medicine is available from the National Center for Complementary and Integrative Health (https://nccih.nih.gov/).

 Transcutaneous electrical nerve stimulation — Transcutaneous electrical nerve stimulation (TENS) is a treatment that involves the use of electrode patches, which are applied to the skin near the area of pain.
 TENS has been used to treat pain caused by many conditions, and may help to reduce dysmenorrhea in some women.